Weekend College includes all Friday Night, Saturday and Sunday Classes

 Some classes meet on more than one day and will be listed as such. ex: TR=Tuesdays & Thursdays; SU=Saturday & Sunday.

 Wouldn't it be great to earn college credit for your life experience?
 At NCC, you can do just that.
 We’ll match your life experiences with college course content so you can earn academic credit for what you’ve learned in the school of life.

-If the next step along your educational plan isn’t clear, visit our academic advising program or contact our office directly at 516.572.7832.
-When calling Friday night or on the weekend please call 516.572.7832, ext 25464.
-Your advisor will help you develop a solid plan to achieve your goals - from registration to graduation.
+If the next step along your educational plan isn’t clear, visit our academic advising center, where an advisor will help you develop a solid plan to achieve your goals - from registration to graduation.

 Think you can’t afford to study at NCC?
 Think again.
 NCC offers financial aid to eligible students.
 To see if you qualify, just complete the necessary forms.
 Need help?
 Contact our financial aid office and we’ll walk you through the steps to apply.

 To view Weekend College classes, go to the MyNCC/Banner class schedule.
-Choose to search for the semester you are e in and click Submit.
-Next to Session, scroll down and click "Weekend" or "Friday Evening" and then "Class Search".
+Choose to search for the semester you are in and click Submit.
+Next to Session, scroll down and click "Weekend" or "Friday Evening" and then "Class Search."

 After the ninth week of the semester, an official withdrawal is permitted only at the professor's discretion.